Who Develops Lupus?

 Lupus in men

-Between 4 percent and 22 percent of people living with lupus are male, according to the Lupus Foundation of America.
+About 1 in 10 people living with lupus are male, according to the Lupus Foundation of America.
 Lupus is usually diagnosed later in men than in women, often between ages 50 and 70.
-Men with lupus tend to have more serious kidney, serositis (inflammation of the tissues lining major organs), and skin issues than women.2,3
+Compared to women with lupus, men with lupus tend to have more serious:2-4

 Lupus in children

-Childhood lupus accounts for 10 percent to 20 percent of all lupus cases.
+Childhood lupus accounts for 10 to 20 percent of all lupus cases.
 It rarely occurs in children under age 14 and almost never in children younger than 5.
-However, when lupus starts in childhood it is often a more severe aggressive than in adults.
-Children experience more serious kidney and nervous system complications than adults and have lower survival rates.2,4
+However, when lupus starts in childhood, it is often more severe than in adults.
+Children with lupus experience more serious kidney and nervous system issues, and have lower survival rates than adults with lupus.2,6

 Late-onset lupus (after age 50) tends to have milder, less specific symptoms with less kidney damage and milder flares.
-That said, late diagnosis often means poor outcomes caused by cardiovascular problems and increased rates of death due to lupus.2,4
+That said, late diagnosis often means poor outcomes caused by heart problems and increased rates of death due to lupus.2,7

 Multiple autoimmune diseases

 The Lupus Foundation of America reports that one-third of its members have another autoimmune disease besides lupus.
-Some of the most common diseases to overlap with lupus are:2,5
+Some of the most common diseases to overlap with lupus are:2,6,7

 • Antiphospholipid syndrome